Social Distancing as a Recovering Addict

 Most recovering addicts, myself included, rely on the support of others to maintain sobriety (and sanity) in recovery.
 While I don't actively attend addiction groups on a regular basis, I do attend other types of community groups with like-minded individuals, which certainly helps to strengthen my sobriety and provide incredible stability and self-care.
 Many of us feel lost without our communities, our people, and our support systems which makes the concept of social distancing feel nearly impossible.

-Thankfully, through the use of modern technology, we haven't been left completely in the dark.
-Many recovery groups have resorted to online forums, conference call settings, or video chat groups to maintain connection and support while still abiding by the social distancing recommendations from public health officials.
-All you have to do is contact your local group leaders to figure out what your specific group is doing in this social distancing crisis.
+Thankfully, through the use of modern technology, recovering addicts aren't experiencing social distancing to the degree we once would have.
+Many recovery groups have resorted to online forums, conference calls, or video chat groups to maintain connection and support while still abiding by the social distancing recommendations from public health officials.
+All you have to do is contact your local group leaders to figure out what your specific group is doing in this crisis.

 In addition to seeking recovery and community groups through these technological advances, many therapists are utilizing teletherapy methods now more than ever all across the world.
 There's also the use of video calling friends and family during this difficult time to maintain emotional support from your loved ones.

 While this new age method of social support isn't ideal, it is certainly better than nothing.
 Of course, I'd rather spend quality time with my loved ones face-to-face, but knowing that I'm doing my part to help prevent the spread of COVID-19 makes this sacrifice completely worth it if you ask me.

 Social Distancing Doesn't Have to Harm Recovering Addicts' Sobriety